zerynth/docs-v3/docs/reference/libs/stdlib/cbor.md

 Returns a Python object represented by the byte sequence `data`.
-For CBOR specific structures such as `tags` and `undefined` values, the function returns instances of the :class:`Tag` and :class:`Undefined` classes.
+For CBOR specific structures such as `tags` and `undefined` values, the function returns instances of the `Tag` and `Undefined` classes.

 Raises `ValueError` when `data` contains bad or unsupported CBOR.